All Episodes

 But when they got there, all of the five-year-olds on the bus they all got was a lesson in disappointment.

-The buses from Conway Elementary arrived at 1600 Pennsylvania Avenue a little later than planned.
+The buses from Conway Elementary arrived at 1600 Pennsylvania Avenue a little later than planned and they got locked out.

-Obama told a kindergartners to go home.
+Obama told the kindergartners to go home.

 Five-year-old Cameron Stein said, Yeah, we were going to the White House, but we couldn't get in.

-I felt so shit.
+I felt so sad.

-So a long planned field trip from a suburban Washington school broomed by the Obama White House.
+So a long-planned field trip from a suburban Washington school broomed by the Obama White House.

 What about the children?